wo-r/wo-r/readme.md

 <br>

 ### Skills
-The table below provides the percentage of knowelage I have of that specific skill as long with its corresponding name, if its low then its probably not good, and if its high then its probably very good.
+The table below provides the percentage of knowledge I have of that specific skill as long with its corresponding name, if its low then its probably not good, and if its high then its probably very good.
 <table>
   <tr>
     <td align=center>87%</td>